profile picture

 Can you always verify whether the arithmetic mean of CRNs equals to one of the numbers?

 Constructive Real Numbers CRNs were introduced by the founder of Computer Science Alan Turing.
 Essentially a CRN is a computer generated sequence of rational numbers about which you know how fast it converges.
 Constructive Mathematics was developed in two schools founded by Bishop in the USA and by Markov and Shanin in Russia.
-You are give a finite set of numbers.
+You are given a finite set of numbers.
 The easy part of the project is to show that when the numbers are rational it is easy to create an algorithm that verifies if the arithmetic mean of these numbers equals to one of them.
 The challenging part is to show that such an algorithm does not exist in general when the numbers are CRNs.

 Can you always verify whether a Geometric Mean of a finite collection of numbers equals to one of them?

 Constructive Real Numbers CRNs were introduced by the founder of Computer Science Alan Turing.
 Essentially a CRN is a computer generated sequence of rational numbers about which you know how fast it converges.
 Constructive Mathematics was developed in two schools founded by Bishop in the USA and by Markov and Shanin in Russia.
-You are give a finite set of numbers.
+You are given a finite set of numbers.
 The easy part of the project is to show that when the numbers are rational it is easy to create an algorithm that verifies if the geometric mean of these numbers equals to one of them.
 The challenging part is to show that such an algorithm does not exist in general when the numbers are CRNs.

 Can you always verify whether the arithmetic mean of a finite set of numbers equals to its geometric mean?

 Constructive Real Numbers CRNs were introduced by the founder of Computer Science Alan Turing.
 Essentially a CRN is a computer generated sequence of rational numbers about which you know how fast it converges.
 Constructive Mathematics was developed in two schools founded by Bishop in the USA and by Markov and Shanin in Russia.
-You are give a finite set of numbers.
+You are given a finite set of numbers.
 It is well known that the geometric mean of them does not exceed the arithmetic mean.
 The easy part of the project is to show that when the numbers are rational it is easy to create an algorithm that verifies if the arithmetic mean equals to the geometric mean.
 The challenging part is to show that such an algorithm does not exist in general when the numbers are CRNs.

 Languages I know